SRXDModdingGroup/SRXDUnityPlayerGuard/README.md

 - use the `--backuppath <filename here>` argument.
 For example on Windows: `.\SRXDUnityPlayerGuard.exe --backuppath "UnityPlayer.dll.bak" & %command%`
 - Or rename it to `UnityPlayer.bak.dll`.

+If you used SRXDBepInExInstaller to install BepInEx, you don't need to worry about this.

 ## How?
 The application makes sure that `UnityPlayer_Mono.dll` has the same hash as `UnityPlayer.dll`.
 Otherwise `UnityPlayer.dll` is renamed to `UnityPlayer.bak.dll`, and `UnityPlayer_Mono.dll` is copied to `UnityPlayer.dll`.